How to Become a Police Officer in North Carolina

 North Carolina Police Jobs Outlook

-According to Projections Central, the outlook for cops in North Carolina is better than average.
-Through 2022, the state expects to see a growth of around 6.4%, or 730 new jobs annually.6 Overall, the state of North Carolina looks more promising for prospective law enforcement officers than the rest of the country, which expects to see a growth of 5% through 2022.6 Applicants with a bachelor’s degree or experience in law enforcement will have a better chance of being hired than those with none.
-With average salaries around $41,160, North Carolina offers prospective cops a good place to start their careers.3
+The outlook for cops in North Carolina is positive.
+Through 2026, the state expects to see jobs growth in law enforcement positions of around 9.1%.7 Including replacements, an anticipated 1,700 average annual openings for police and sheriff’s patrol officers should become available during that time period.7 Applicants with a bachelor’s degree or experience in law enforcement will have a better chance of being hired than those with none.
+With an average police salary of $47,440, North Carolina offers prospective cops a good place to start their careers.4

 Law Enforcement Salary in North Carolina